Takuzu: Names and variations

 The game is known as Binairo, Takuzu, Binero, Tohu-Wa-Vohu (Formless and Empty), Eins und Zwei (One and Two), Binary Puzzles, Binoxxo, Zernero, Tic-Tac-Logic, and Sudoku Binary.
 The names "Binairo" and "Takuzu" are trademarked in the European Union.
 The name "Binero" is trademarked in France by Editions Megastar.

+LinkedIn publishes a version of this game as well, called Tango.

 Certain names imply specific symbols being used.
 For example, Binary Puzzles use 1s and 0s (i.e. binary numbers), Tic-Tac-Logic uses Xs and Os (like tic-tac-toe), Eins und Zwei uses 1s and 2s, and Tohu-Wa-Vohu uses T and V symbols.
 However, many of the names are used for any variation of symbols.
 Black and white circles (or squares) are another commonly used pair of symbols.
 Any variation of two numbers, letters, colors, or pictures can work as the two symbols, though it is generally common for the symbols to be 1s, Xs, or shapes.

 The rectangular grid sizes can vary greatly.
 Since the objective is to have equal number of both symbols in each row and column, the number of rows and columns is normally even.
 Though not required, grids are often square.
 Common sizes range from 4x4 to 20x20.
 Larger puzzles are also made, including ones that use a 30x40 grid.

 Some variations allow identical rows and columns.
 Another variation, Odd Binairo, has an odd number of rows and columns with each containing one more 1 than 0s (i.e. in a 11x11 grid, each row and column has 5 zeros and 6 ones).